yhyresearcher/AWGE_ESPCA/README.md

 3. The script will generate output files including `PC_data.csv` with principal component analysis results.

-## Data Generation
+## Simulation Experiment

- `Example.R` script generates a simulated dataset resembling genomic data to evaluate the performance of various PCA methods, including the AWGE-ESPCA model.
-It covers data generation, network construction, and applying different PCA techniques.
-Results are saved in `PC_data.csv `for analysis.
+The Example.R script conducts a simulation experiment to demonstrate the potential advantages of AWGE-ESPCA over other PCA methods.
+It generates synthetic genomic data, constructs a gene network, and compares AWGE-ESPCA with PCA, SPCA, ESPCA, and DM-ESPCA.
+Results are saved in PC_data.csv for analysis.